hydephp/develop/rocket/README.md

 **Warning:**

-This web server is designed to aid application development.
+This software is designed to aid application development.
 It may also be useful for testing purposes or for application demonstrations that are run in controlled environments.

-It is not intended to be a full-featured web server.
-It should not be used on a public network.
+It must never be used on a public network.

+**Double warning:**

+I cannot stress enough how much you should only use this locally.

+Rocket opens up several places for remote code execution.
+For example, the dashboard can be used to open and execute files on the server filesystem.
+While there are some validations in place they are only intended to catch typos and mistakes.
+For example, there are some path sanitizations to prevent accidental file editing, but these are not made to secure against directory traversal attacks.

+There is also no authentication.
+Access to the dashboard gives access to the entire project.